POD (Prescription Ordering Direct) Is now live from 27th March 2017

-Repeat Prescriptions are ready to collect 2 full working days after requesting your medication.
+Repeat Prescriptions are ready to collect TWO full working days after requesting your medication.
 Sometimes we may need to speak to you first before issuing a prescription for example if your require a blood test (described below).

 Please note that requests may take longer over the holiday periods of Easter, Christmas and New Year.